May 27, 2026

 Motoring

 An afternoon sail with one of my grandsons...
 We left the mooring under mainsail power and continued towards the harbor exit on a broad reach.
-The wind started to pick up and we decided to raise the jib and then tack back to the mooring.
+The wind started to pick up, so we raised the jib and tacked back to the mooring.
 As the wind continued to vary with some extended gusts, we found ourselves tacking quite a bit.
 Within 20 minutes, we were back near J733.
-My grandson located the mooring and, on the third try, we snagged the pendants and hooked up.
-It was a thrilling 50 minutes or so of sailing and the rigging seems in great shape.
-The dodger needs some TLC as the velcro strapping adhesive has finally aged to the point where it doesn't adher to the tube frame.
+My grandson located the mooring, and on the third try we snagged the pendants and hooked up.
+It was a thrilling 50 minutes or so of sailing, and the rigging seems in great shape.
+The dodger needs some TLC, as the velcro strapping adhesive has finally aged to the point where it no longer adheres to the tube frame.
 I plan to get a grommet maker tool to see if I can lash the dodger to the frame.

 Finally, after bringing Moonstone to her mooring in Mid-May, I have had the chance to sail her.
 We sailed off the mooring and left the harbor and then tacked eastwards until I could see the towers of Boston in the south horizon (that took about 2 hours since the wind was coming from the east).
 A broad reach back to the entrance to Salem Harbor and a beam reach right back to the mooring.
 It was a perfect day.
 Now, let's hope for more opportunities this season.